Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

     We'll use a few of its features

-    But there's a lot more you could (and should) learn.
+    But there's a lot more you could learn.

     Read about it in the `configuration chapter`_ of the Pyramid documentation.